Numerical Evidence for Exponential Speed-up of QAOA over Unstructured Search for Approximate Constrained Optimization: Problems and Results

+As noted before in the beginning of Section~\ref{sec:review}, for problems with a maximum value $\cmax$, among $\cmax$ samples of $\ket{\boldsymbol{\beta}, \boldsymbol{\gamma}}$, there is at least one state of objective value $>\braket{H_C}-1$ with high probability $1-\frac{1}{m}$.
+Hence, for comparison, we can also perform a Grover unstructured search for states which are marked if and only if their objective value lies above $\braket{H_C}-1$, and analyze the number of oracle calls which are necessary to measure one of these states with the high probability $1-\frac{1}{m}$.
+We get the same asymptotic scaling (up to a constant pre-factor) as for Grover-Th QAOA, as illustrated in Figure~\ref{fig:all_n_fits}.

+In Fig.~\ref{fig:all_n_95} we give results for Clique-Obj and Grover-Th with a target of 0.95 approximation ratio.
+This better captures the performance for truly approximate optimization, as opposed to the 0.99 approximation ratio, which for the problems under consideration is very close to optimal.
+In these results, the expected exponential scaling for Grover-Th is less obvious, due to the relatively large fraction and highly varied distribution of high-quality solutions in low-$n$-problem instances.
+However, Clique-Obj starts to outperform Grover-Th at even smaller problem sizes than in the 99\% target approximation plots in Figure~\ref{fig:all_n_fits}.

-We found that Grover-Th consistently outperformed the remaining QAOA operator choices -- Clique-Th, Grover-Obj, Ring-Th, and Ring-Obj.
+Looking at the rest of the mixer and phase separator combinations, we found that Grover-Th consistently outperformed the remaining QAOA operator choices -- Clique-Th, Grover-Obj, Ring-Th, and Ring-Obj.
 We compared the mean performance over 12 random instances for each operator combination across the three problem classes at $n=8,10,12$ with $k=n/2$, see Fig.~\ref{fig:low-n}.
 For $n=8$, Grover-Th is the best performing mixer for all problem classes, however by $n=10$ Clique-Obj has largely surpassed Grover-Th.
 Meanwhile, the remaining mixers remain below Grover-Th, without a clear indication of an improvement as $n$ increases.
-We give more details on the performance of these other approaches, and potential for future study, in the following section.
+We give more details on the performance of these other approaches, and potential for future study, in Sec.~\ref{sec:discussion}.